Wondering what vegetarians and vegans eat for breakfast or just need some quick vegan breakfast ideas for busy weekdays and school days?

 - Warm up some marinara sauce and soy cheese on a toasted English muffin or bagel for a perfect kid-sized pizza that can be eaten on the run.

 - Prepare your lunch the night before.
-That's right – lunch.
-I find that if I have my lunch ready to go, I have a few extra minutes to spend thinking about breakfast in the morning.
+That's right–lunch.
+If you have lunch ready to go, you'll have a few extra minutes to spend thinking about breakfast in the morning.

-- If you're really eating on the go, here are a few meals that you can eat with one hand while steering with the other (not that I do that – nor would I recommend it!):
+- If you're really eating on the go, here are a few meals that you can eat with one hand while steering with the other (not that we do that – nor would we recommend it!):

 - Packaged smoothies or soy yogurt drinks.
 Look for Silk Live! brand ready-to-drink soymilk smoothies.